Chef Q&A: Samuele Pricoco of Cecconi’s

 Chef Samuele Pricoco worked as a chef in Italy, London, and the Netherlands before taking the helm as executive chef of Cecconi’s West Hollywood.

-We visited Chef Samuele to discuss his Italian roots, cooking techniques, and his passion for truffles.
+We visited Chef Samuele to discuss his Italian roots, cooking techniques, and Southern California’s amazing produce.

 What’s your earliest memory of cooking?